boninom-marce/gbif_demo_workflow/README.md

   - CSV/EML templates
   - This `README.md` with tutorial step-by-step instructions
   - Flowchart of the workflow
-- A reduced demo dataset (fictitious or anonymized) is provided under `/demo` to allow reviewers to run the pipeline.
-  - **Demo includes:**
+- **Demo dataset and media** are included at the root.
-    - `media/` — example audio files (demo purpose; workflow adaptable to other data types)
+    - `media/` — example audio files
     - `metadata_extracted.csv` — automatically extracted metadata from audio files
     - `extra_metadata.csv` — manually added metadata (species, location, date/time)
-- Instructions for reproducing the pipeline with demo data and commands are also included in `/demo`.
+- Users can run main.py to reproduce the workflow end-to-end.

 ---

 ## License
 Specify the license for code and data (e.g., MIT for scripts, CC-BY 4.0 for metadata, CC0/CC-BY-SA for media).